posted by Alicia Caramenico

-In 2019, health care issues remain on top of the to-do list for the White House and lawmakers.
-Congress continues to tackle important issues that impact all Americans, such as lowering the price of prescription drugs.
+Health care issues remain some of the most pressing for lawmakers in D.C., and around the country.
+The White House, Congress, and state legislatures all continue to tackle important matters that impact all Americans, such as access to COVID-19 vaccines and lowering the price of prescription drugs.

 Some of the policy priorities facing health insurance providers as they work to improve access and affordability include:

-Health insurance providers are focused on improving social determinants of health by coordinating housing, employment, education, and food services and supporting other needs like child care—in addition to traditional health services.
+That’s why health insurance providers are focused on improving social barriers to good health by coordinating housing, employment, education, and food services and supporting other needs like childcare, in addition to traditional health services.

 Changes to health care impact people in a very real and personal way.
-Join health care industry experts, policymakers, academics, and thought leaders in March to get some clarity on what’s happening now and discover strategies to stay ahead of change.
+Hear from health care industry experts, policymakers, academics, and thought leaders at AHIP’s Institute and Expo Online, June 22-24.
+Register and join the discussion.